cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/zone-level.md

 ## Before you begin

 * Make sure your zone is using an [SSL/TLS encryption mode](/ssl/origin-configuration/ssl-modes/) of **Full** or higher.
-* Decide between using the Cloudflare certificate or a custom certificate (recommended).
+* Decide between using the Cloudflare certificate or a certificate you upload (custom certificate).

 {{<Aside type="warning">}}